AdobeDocs/commerce-merchant-services.en/help/payment-services/payouts.md

 The Payouts report shows comprehensive payout information at-a-glance, allowing you full transparency into the payment amount, processed volume, and detailed reporting on the transaction level for financial reconciliation.

+>[!NOTE]
+>
+>Payouts reports only show orders that have been captured (payment action is set to [`Authorize and Capture`](https://experienceleague.adobe.com/docs/commerce-merchant-services/payment-services/get-started/production.html#set-payment-services-as-payment-method))---not orders that are only authorized (payment action is set to `Authorize`).

 You don't have to open multiple views to cross-reference orders and payments or reconcile accounts. [!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] enables you to take all these actions from one place---Payouts report---so that you can view and manage your payouts efficiently.

 See linked Commerce order and transaction IDs, transaction amounts, payment method per transaction, and more, all within the Payouts report in the Admin.